Sufflain-Open-Source/server/README.md

 # Sufflain's server-side application
 *This script tracks timetables changes on the site of my college and stores them in a database.
-The data can be accessed through the web app later.*
+The data is accessed through the web app.*

 Licensed under the **GNU AGPLv3**.
 For more, read the [LICENSE](./LICENSE) file.